ElaMark/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 1. In the Azure portal, close the **Cloud Shell** pane.

-1. From your lab computer, open another browser tab and navigate to the [https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain).
+1. From your lab computer, in the same web browser window, open another web browser tab and navigate a customized version of QuickStart template named [Create a new Windows VM and create a new AD Forest, Domain and DC](https://github.com/az140mp/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain).

 1. On the **Create a new Windows VM and create a new AD Forest, Domain and DC** page, select **Deploy to Azure**.
 This will automatically redirect the browser to the **Create an Azure VM with a new AD Forest** blade in the Azure portal.